 Small spritz bottle full of rubbing alcohol

-Cut the shea milk soap base into approximately 1 inch chunks.
+Cut the shea butter soap base into approximately 1 inch chunks.
 No need to be precise, just cut it up and toss the pieces into a small pot.

 On low heat, warm the soap base gently until just melted.